dmetri333/FormValidation/README.md

 #### checked

-Adding checked attribute will check if the checkbox has beend checked off.
+Adding the data-checked attribute will check if the checkbox has been checked off.
 No attribute value is required.
 ```HTML
 <input type="checkbox" name="" value="" required data-checked="" />
 ```